kubesphere/helm-charts/src/main/gitlab/doc/architecture/resource-usage.md

   set the limit above this and the average load values.

 - **Heavy Load** - Try and come up with a stress test for the service, then measure the resource usage required to do it.
 We currently don't use these values for any defaults, but users will likely want to set resource limits somewhere between the average loads/stress task and this value.

-### Unicorn
+### Webservice

 Load was tested using <https://gitlab.com/andrewn/gitlab-load-kit> each test over a period of 5 minutes, on the first 100 urls crawlable by the root user.
 Values